 A minor in Area Studies requires that a student take six courses on a given geographical area, of which at least two must be at the 300 level or above, selected in consultation with a faculty member specializing in that area.
 The Chair of the International Studies Program will refer interested students to an appropriate adviser, with whom the student will develop a list of appropriate courses.
 The minor declaration form must include signatures of chairpersons of departments offering the courses included in a student’s program and the signature of the Chair of the International Studies Program.
 Topics for which there is no existing minor housed in a regular department or program are appropriate for this minor, which would take its name from the geographical area of its emphasis, for example, African, Chinese, European Union, Francophone, Iberian, Japanese, Middle Eastern or Latin American Studies.
-An Area Studies minor could include courses in a language other than English, although ordinarily no more than four will be foreign language courses.
+An Area Studies minor may include courses in a language other than English, although ordinarily no more than four will be foreign language courses.
 IST 200 and 489 could be a part of this minor, but are not required.
 Study abroad and language proficiency are strongly recommended but not required.

 In addition to the minor, the International Studies Program offers a concentration.
 Requirements for the concentration are the same as for the International Studies minor except that the concentration requires only two courses in addition to IST 200 and IST 489.
 These two courses can be either inside or outside the student’s major and are expected to cohere with and bring a significant international dimension to the student’s chosen major.